loveencounterflow/intertext-lexer/README.md

     Symbol*](https://www.regular-expressions.info/alternation.html)
 * **[–]** use [`slevithan/regex`](https://github.com/slevithan/regex) internally to escape strings etc.;
   export it for the benefit of the user
+* **[–]** what can be done to improve the story about line numbers, difficulties around which have been cropped up with `promptparser`?
+Basically one should be able to send in a fragment of text together with a `lnr` and then the lexer will count from there; how do line numbers interact with `state: 'reset'`?

 ## Is Done